 To Gwangju From Seoul

 These trains run every 30 minutes, operating daily for a convenient and efficient commute.
-In just 1 hour and 48 minutes, travelers can seamlessly transition from the bustling streets of Seoul to the serene landscapes of Gwangju.
+In just 1 hour and 48 minutes, travelers can seamlessly transition from the bustling neighborhoods of Seoul to the serene landscapes of Gwangju.

-For a more leisurely journey, travelers can take a direct bus from Seoul to Gwangju, with departures every 15 minutes from the Seoul Central City Bus Terminal, ensuring frequent daily service.
+For a more leisurely journey, travelers can take a direct bus from Seoul to Gwangju, with departures every 15 minutes from Seoul Central City Bus Terminal, ensuring frequent daily service.
+Operated by Ko Bus, this 3-hour and 20-minute route offers a comfortable and scenic alternative to the train, though would be a bit long for a day trip.

 To Gwangju From Busan